[ A conversation* with Gregg Bordowitz ]

 This exercise was inspired by Bordowitz’s own fabricated essay “[ A Conversation with Delmore Schwartz ]” from The Aids Crisis is Ridiculous and Other Writings: 1986-2003.
 I was initially introduced to Bordowitz’s writing in Queer Times: Poetics and Politics of Temporality, an English-Queer Studies course taught at Wesleyan University by Associate Professor of English and writer-mentor-artist-scholar Lisa Cohen, without whose syllabi and guidance this essay would not exist.

 ZANDER PORTER grew up in Los Angeles.
-He recently graduated Wesleyan University in Middletown, CT with High Honors on his Art Studio thesis, for which he was awarded the Elizabeth Verveer Tishler Prize.
+Zander recently graduated from Wesleyan University in Middletown, CT with High Honors on xyr Art Studio thesis, for which ze was awarded the Elizabeth Verveer Tishler Prize.